wallymathieu/isop/README.md

 This library is intended to be like chocolate pudding mix.
 Not something that will replace your dinner, but rather something easy to make for dessert.
 A way of helping you build for instance the essential administrative apps.
 It's not a replacement for baking cake (building a full blown administrative interface in html).

+Note that the library is from a very object oriented perspective.
+The library assumes that you want to be using "clean" controllers that do not depend on Isop.
+You should be able to write your controllers in a separate assembly without any reference to Isop.
+See clean code.

 ## When to use Isop

 - Early in your development life cycle (before having tools around for your business app)